DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 OfferUp

-OfferUp is an app that’s free to download and use.
-It allows users to sell items locally in a similar way to Craigslist.
+OfferUp is a free app that allows users to sell items locally, similar to Craigslist.

 One of the best things about OfferUp is that you don’t need to display personal information when you create your ad.